Everest Base Camp Trek

 Everest Base Camp Trek 14 days itinerary details

 Hike to Everest Base Camp is conceivable to finish inside 12 days as an ordinary plan.
 You can likewise add 1 day to make it as an unwind and agreeable trek.
 Previously mentioned Everest Base Camp climbing is contrasting with most strolls in Khumbu locale paving the way to the base camp.

 The specific course is intended for world explorers who wish to climb to the base camp of the tremendous mountain however are limited time-wise.
-For voyagers who wish to achieve the Everest base-camp in a progressively loosened up way can attempt this agenda nonetheless if this schedule isn’t fit you then send us a request for customized itinerary.Day 1 Arrival at Kathmandu valley
+For trekkers and bagpackers who wish to achieve the Everest base-camp in a progressively loosened up way can attempt this trek never the less, if this schedule isn’t fit you? request to us for customized itinerary.Day 1 Arrival at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
 Our representative will give you information about further programs.

 We take early departure from Kathmandu to Lukla, Tenzing– Hillary Airport.
 Breakfast at lodging and overseeing team, stroll to Phakding village.
 We trek along the limited valley of dudh Koshi following a delicate climb up the mountainside on the left bank of the Dudh Koshi stream.
 Nupla (5885m) top is only alongside you on the contrary waterway banks.
 We pass a few minor Sherpa towns, cabins, for example, Ghat, Phakding, Tok lastly we reach Bengkar village.